IgniteUI/igniteui-docfx/en/components/general/wpf_to_angular_guide/structural_directives.md

 ### `ngFor` Directive

 Next up is the `ngFor` directive.
 This directive allows us to iterate through a collection of objects and add a template for each item in that collection.
 Let's start by adding a collection of objects in our typescript file.
 We are going to call this an array of makes and add Chevy, Ford, GMC and Dodge.
 Next we will create a "div" and for each "div" we're going to create an "h2" tag that lists out the name of that make.
 To do that we are going to use the `ngFor` directive - the syntax for that `*ngFor="let make of makes"`.
-That provides us the ability to now use interpolation to use the "make" property that is defined via the "let make" portion of the expression and print that out in the "h2" tag.
+That provides us the ability to use interpolation to use the "make" property that is defined via the "let make" portion of the expression and print that out in the "h2" tag.
 ```typescript
 makes = ["Chevy", "Ford", "GMC", "Dodge"];
 ```